Written Off Vehicle Register

 - No, for all statutory write-offs.
 There is no exception.

-- No, for repairable write-off, unless being driven to a place of inspection and registration.
+- No, for all repairable write-offs, unless being driven to a place of inspection and registration.

 There is no change in the way these vehicles are currently handled.
 They will be recorded on the Motor Registry System as wrecked.
 The Written-Off Vehicle Register applies only to vehicles aged 15 years or less from date of manufacture, with a GVM of 4.5 tonnes or less.